satori-lunar/Beta-Code/EMAIL_REMINDER_SETUP.md

 # Email Reminder Setup Guide

-This guide explains how to set up automatic email reminders for class reminders using the `mybirchandstonecoaching.com` domain.
+This guide explains how to set up automatic email reminders for class reminders using Mailchimp Transactional (Mandrill) with the `mybirchandstonecoaching.com` domain.

 ## Overview